WASP-12b: Characteristics

 On May 20, 2010, the Hubble Space Telescope spotted WASP-12b being "consumed" by its star.
 Scientists had been aware that stars could consume planets; however, this was the first time such an event had been observed so clearly.
-NASA has estimated that the planet has 10 million years left of its life.
+It has been estimated that the planet has between 3 and 10 million years left of its life.

 The Hubble Space Telescope observed the planet by using its Cosmic Origins Spectrograph (COS).
 The observations have confirmed predictions published in Nature in February 2009 by Peking University's Shu-lin Li.
 The planet's atmosphere has ballooned to be nearly three times the radius of Jupiter, while the planet itself has 40% more mass than Jupiter.

 Orbit

 A study in 2012, utilizing the Rossiter–McLaughlin effect, determined that WASP-12b's orbit is strongly misaligned with the equatorial plane of its star by 59°.

 A study from 2019 found that the time interval between two transits has decreased by 29 ± 2 msec/year since the discovery in 2008.
 The value was updated in 2020 to 32.53 msec/year, giving WASP-12b an estimated lifetime of 2.90 million years.
 The study came to the conclusion that the orbit of WASP-12b is decaying as a result of tidal interactions between the planet and the host star WASP-12.
 Due to this decay, the orbital period will get shorter and the planet will get closer to the host star, until it will become part of the star.
 The decay is much faster than the decay of WASP-19b, which does not show a decay with current data.
 In 2022, the decay rate was further refined to 29.81 msec/year, which corresponds to an estimated lifetime of 3.16±0.10 Myr.